-The Human Activity Understanding (HAU) group builds models of human interaction with the environment using Computer Vision, Sensor Fusion, and AI techniques.
+The Human Activity Understanding research at LMT builds models of human interaction with the environment using Computer Vision, Sensor Fusion, and AI techniques.
 The insights gained from these models can be used to build technology that improves human well-being, comfort and convenience.

 Current focus: Understanding Human-Object Interactions using Computer Vision and Machine Learning